ClareBee/VueJSCourse/vue_animation_and_transitions.md

 => can be mixed w css
 e.g. on transition @enter="enter" where enter is a method that takes (el, done)
 - done() tells Vue that the animation is complete
+- :css="false" on the transition tells Vue not check for animation in css but to rely on JS methods
+- animate in enter() and leave()